Last Updated on August 31, 2021 by Thinkster

 While a good memory comes in handy for many things (like remembering passwords and birthdays!), mathematics is one area where you truly need deep learning.

-According to a study done in 2014 by the American Institutes for Research (AIR), that was later updated in 2016, students that attended a deeper learning network school had a higher graduation rate by 8 percent than students in other high schools.
+According to a study done in 2014 by the American Institutes for Research (AIR), which was later updated in 2016, students that attended a deeper learning network school had a higher graduation rate by 8 percent than students in other high schools.
 The students studied in 2014 were also 3 percent more likely to enroll in a postsecondary institution and had higher standardized test scores in both math and English.

 But if you don’t have the resources or access to a school like this, there are ways you can support your student.
 If your child is memorizing information instead of thinking critically about it, it may be time to work with an online math tutor outside of the classroom.